saurabhdas/java-to-d/README.md

 # java-to-d
-Parse Java classes into D, to be seamlessly used within D via the JNI
+Parse Java classes into D modules.
+Use within D via the JNI